udara28/Enumero2014/README.md

 ###Try our code sample:
-Hope all of you know little bit of java.
-We have coded the encryption and decryption algorithm in JAVA which can be found in the CrackMe folder.
-Try the code
+We have coded the encryption and decryption algorithm in JAVA/C++/Python which can be found in the https://github.com/udara28/Enumero2014.
+Try the code in any of the language you prefer.
+We have made the source available so you can readily use them in your solution.
 ######To Encrypt a message:
 **JAVA**	: *Java Crack encrypt \<filename.txt\> \<secret_key\>*

 **C++**	: *Crack encrypt \<filename.txt\> \<secret_key\>*

+**Python** : *python Crack.py encrypt \<filename.txt\> \<secret_key\>*

 	-if a key is not given “yup” will be used as the default key
 ######To Decrypt a message: